-The figure also illustrates how the different data scenarios impact the intermediary's ability to predict consumer behavior, and in particular, how a consumer's choice of privacy means may affect that ability.
+The figure also illustrates how the different data scenarios impact the intermediary's ability to predict consumer behavior and, in particular, how a consumer's choice of privacy means may affect that ability.
 The four consumers have distinct histories, and these differences may signal different future behavior for them.
 For example, consumer 4 may be less likely than consumer 1 to purchase from the website next time she visits the website.
-Under Full Visibility, the prediction machine will correctly recognize this distinction and assign a different prediction score to consumer 4 than to consumer 1.
+Under full visibility, the prediction machine will correctly recognize this distinction and assign a different prediction score to consumer 4 than to consumer 1.
 Suppose, however, in the pre-GDPR regime, consumer 4 deletes her cookies and gets partitioned into two separate identifiers, 4 and 5.
-This behavior confounds the intermediary's ability to predict not only 4's behavior but also 1 and 2's: consumer 1 is now indistinguishable from consumer 4 and consumer 2 is indistinguishable from consumer 5 (the same person as consumer 4) from the intermediary's view point.
-For instance, the intermediary will assign a lower than accurate purchase odds to consumer 1, influenced by the fact that consumer 4 with the same history simply disappears after the visit at t=1.
-Note that this problem exists even when the intermediary's prediction machine eventually "learns" about the presence of obfuscators, because it cannot tell who obfuscates and who does not.
-Under GDPR, on the other hand, consumer 4's data is not observed at all.
+This behavior confounds the intermediary's ability to predict not only 4's behavior but also 1 and 2's: Consumer 1 is now indistinguishable from consumer 4, and consumer 2 is indistinguishable from consumer 5 (the same person as consumer 4) from the intermediary's view point.
+For instance, the intermediary will assign a lower than accurate purchase odds to consumer 1, influenced by the fact that consumer 4 with the same history simply disappears after the visit at t = 1.
+Note that this problem exists even when the intermediary's prediction machine eventually "learns" about the presence of obfuscators because it cannot tell who obfuscates and who does not.
+Under GDPR, on the other hand, consumer 4's data are not observed at all.
 Although this leads to a loss in the amount of data, consumer 4 no longer confounds the prediction for consumer 1 and 2's behavior.
-16

-This last point has an implication for the advertisements mediated by the intermediary.
-As noted earlier, the intermediary targets advertisements to consumers with short spells of cookie histories at the host website, which importantly includes the obfuscators.
+16 histories at the host website, which importantly includes the obfuscators.
 Prior to GDPR, the obfuscators, with new cookies artificially generated for every visit including one that lead to a purchase, are not easily linked across ad clicks and purchases.
 In other words, prior to GDPR, a significant presence of the obfuscators makes it difficult for advertisers to "attribute" purchases to ad clicks.
 Hence, their presence undermines the value of ad clicks as perceived by advertisers.
-The suppose, as postulated by the mechanism, a significant number of obfuscators opt out after GDPR.
+Suppose, as postulated by the mechanism, a significant number of obfuscators opt out after GDPR.
 Then, the number of consumers with short spells of cookie histories will decrease, so the number of consumers that the intermediary targets for advertising will fall.
 However, the remaining consumers targeted by the intermediary-namely the opt-in consumers with short spells of cookie histories-are more likely to be linked across their web visits, so their purchases are more easily attributed to ad clicks.
 This will increase the average value of consumers (targeted by the intermediary) to the advertisers and increase prices.